What is Achilles Tendon Rupture Surgery?

 part of the foot can be stretched or injured during surgery, which can result in numbness or burning.

-What is the likelihood of success with the procedure?
+What is the likelihood of success with Achilles tendon rupture surgery?

-Acute repairs usually do well.
+Surgical repair of an acute rupture usually does well.
 It is important to understand that even after a successful surgical repair the ultimate strength of the leg will likely be less than it was

 before the injury.